marcoms/btcwatch/README.md

 ### Build btcwatch with `make` ###

-You can either build a standard or debug build:
+You can either build a standard or debug build, and you have a choice of using either MtGox or BTC-E as a source.
+An example non-debug build using MtGox:

-	$ make

-or

-	$ make debug
+	$ CFLAGS="-DDEBUG=0 -DMT_GOX_API=1" make

+Macros that have particular effect in building btcwatch:

+* `MT_GOX_API` - uses MtGox's API
+* `BTC_E_API` - uses BTC-E's API
+* `DEBUG` - makes btcwatch very verbose for debugging purposes

+In addition, optimisation is left to the user.
+For a fairly optimised build, add `-march=native -O2` to your CFLAGS, and for debugging, use `-march=native -Og -g`.

 ### Install btcwatch ###